phlex-ruby/morphlex/README.md

 If you find a bug or have a feature request, please open an issue.
 If you want to contribute, please open a pull request.

 > [!TIP]
-> Morphlex is written in [TypeScript](https://www.typescriptlang.org) becuase it helps us avoid a whole category of potential bugs.
-But if you’re more comfortable writing JavaScript, you’re very welcome to open a pull request modifying the `dist/morphlex.js` file directly.
-I’m happy to take care of the TypeScript conversion myself.
+> Morphlex is written in **[TypeScript](https://www.typescriptlang.org)** becuase it helps us avoid a whole category of potential bugs.
+If you’re more comfortable writing JavaScript, you’re very welcome to open a Pull Request modifying the `dist/morphlex.js` file.
+I’m happy to take care of the TypeScript conversion myself. — Joel